To be eligible to vote, you must register at least 30 days before the election in which you wish to vote.

 Locate your polling place by identifying the precinct you live in and checking with the village or townships clerk's office.

-Present your voter registration card, which will be checked against the list of registered voters for the precinct.
+Present your identification, which will be checked against the list of registered voters for the precinct.

 You can obtain an absentee ballot by writing to the Southfield Township Clerk or appearing in person at the Township Office with the following information: